7.1m

 We welcome photos and videos of your efforts, and we encourage you to use social media using the hashtag #LaptopsForUkraine, tagging @DIGITALEUROPE, @DigitalEU and @mintsyfra.
 We will showcase them on our accounts!

 Currently there is no collection point in your city.
 Find your nearest collection point here.
-We are currently looking for new collection points.
-If you want to mail it from inside the EU, your donation is welcome, but we cannot refund your postal costs.
+If you want to mail your donation from inside the EU, it is welcome, but we cannot refund your postal costs.
 In this case, please post it to our Brussels address:

 DIGITALEUROPE